-Each property has just one chance to make a great impression with a potential buyer.
+Each property has just one chance to make a great impression on a potential buyer.
 Keep up with cleaning and tidiness every day to ensure that the property is ready to be shown to potential buyers, even on short notice.
-In other words, keep the property in “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!
+In other words, keep the property in the “Show Time” condition, so that it’s always ready to make the great first impression that can make the sale!

-During the Entire Marketing Period
+During the Entire Marketing Period:

-Keep the landscaping neatly trimmed, weeded and free
+Keep the landscaping neatly trimmed, weeded, and free

 of debris and clutter.

-Add a new front door mat; keep walkways, driveway and front door entry area clean.
+Add a new front door mat; keep walkways, driveway, and front door entry area clean.